-During the quarter ended March 31, 2015, the Lost Time Incidents ('LTIs') increased to 5 as compared to 1 incident during the same period in 2014.
+During the second quarter of 2015, the Lost Time Incidents ('LTIs') increased to three as compared to zero incidents during the same period in 2014.
 For each incident, management identifies the likely causes and develops remediation plans to prevent future recurrences.
 The overall LTI frequency rate is calculated as number of lost-time injuries per million hours worked.
-On the positive side, the number of injuries without lost time in the first quarter of 2015 has reduced to 5 compared to 14 in first guarter of 2014.
+The number of injuries without lost time in the second quarter of 2015 has increased to 13 compared to 11 in second quarter of 2014.

-Jaguar has started the process of being accredited for OHSAS 18001, which the Company expects to achieve in 2016.
+Jaguar is planning to start the process of being accredited for OHSAS 18001, which the Company expects to achieve during the next few years.
 The Loss Control Management ('LCM') system already in place has many of the key elements required.
 LCM main elements are based on checking of procedures, facilities and equipment, human behavior and response to accidental scenarios whereas OHSAS as a management system, considers other key prevention elements like objectives/goals, legal and regulatory requirements, operational controls, personnel competence, training & awareness and internal audits.